 Are you a teen who likes to write poems, stories, novels, or screenplays?

-Come find your people.
+Come find your people!
 Join GrubStreet’s Young Adult Writers Program (YAWP).
 YAWP students, ages 13-18, come from high schools all over the greater Boston area, and YAWP has already been recognized by the Boston Globe as the hub for teenagers who like creative writing.
 Grub has three types of programs for teens: free Saturday sessions, Teen Writing Camps (most of which take place during school vacations), and a three-week Summer Fellowship program.

-GrubStreet's Summer Teen Fellowship immerses high school students in the writers' life of creative craft and publishing.
-During three weeks at Grub Street, the teens work with published authors on original prose and poetry, meet with literary agents and editors, take field trips to inspirational locales like the ICA, and much more.
-In the spirit of writers' residencies for adults, all teens will receive a $500 stipend (nearly doubled from last year!) for their commitment to the program and their time spent as working writers.
+GrubStreet's Summer Teen Fellowship immerses high school students in the writers' world of creative craft and publishing.
+During three weeks at Grub Street, teens work with published authors on original prose and poetry, meet with literary agents and editors, take field trips to inspirational locales like the ICA, and much more.
+In the spirit of writers' residencies for adults, all teens will receive a $500 stipend (nearly doubled from last year!) for their commitment to the program, and their time spent as working writers.

 For the fifth year in a row, GrubStreet has formed its own slam poetry team to compete in the 2017 Louder Than A Bomb slam poetry competition.
 To be a part of 2017's slam team, please check out the audition details here.